 - A Process for Redressing Grievances

 The fact is, the major NYC jazz clubs like the Blue Note, Iridium, Village Vanguard, Dizzy’s Club Coca Cola, Jazz Standard, and Birdland can afford to do right by the musicians who bring patrons through their doors.
 The New York City musicians’ union, AFM, Local 802 wants to work with these clubs to ensure that musicians receive fair treatment.
 We need to convince the clubs that this is an important issue that affects hundreds of musicians annually.

 As the Justice for Jazz Artists campaign continues its effort to bring the major jazz clubs under collective bargaining agreements for pension benefits and other issues, we are seeing the support grow among jazz musicians, elected officials, academics, journalists, and jazz audiences.
-Many prominent NYC Jazz musicians—Ron Carter, Bob Cranshaw, Jimmy Owens and Joe Lovano, Christian McBride, Regina Carter, Bill Frisell, John Pizzarelli, Wycliffe Gordon, Jason Moran, Randy Weston, Bobby Sanabria, Phil Woods, Paquito D’Rivera, and Lakecia Benjamin, among them—have all signed on as supporters of the campaign.
+Many prominent NYC musicians—Ron Carter, Bob Cranshaw, Jimmy Owens, Harry Belafonte and Joe Lovano, Christian McBride, Regina Carter, Bill Frisell, John Pizzarelli, Wycliffe Gordon, Jason Moran, Randy Weston, Bobby Sanabria, Phil Woods, Paquito D’Rivera, and Lakecia Benjamin, among them—have all signed on as supporters of the campaign.
 There are thousands more.

 If you want to help, we ask that you sign the Justice for Jazz Artists Campaign petition, and tell your friends to do the same!
 To sign the J4JA petition or sent a letter to clubs, click here.

 J4JA!
 Supporters have also been conducting informational leafletings in front of the six major NYC jazz clubs.
 If you would like to volunteer, send an email to email@example.com.